 From Karachi, the flight was along the Arabian side of the Persian Gulf to Basra and then on to Cairo.

-From Cairo, the mail was taken to Alexandria in a Short S17 Kent flying boat to Athens and then Brindisi in Southern Italy.
-The mail was then taken by rail to Paris and then flown from Paris to Croydon Airport near London.
+The mail was then taken by rail to Paris and then flown from Paris

 This cover is postmarked in Wellington on 10 January 1935 which is when the mail closed to be carried on the SS Monowai leaving Wellington on Thursday 10 January and arriving in Sydney on Sunday 13 January [5].
 It would then have left Sydney by overnight train on the night of 15 January and connected with the service IW 305 that had left Brisbane on 16 January.
 It was flown to Darwin by Qantas and from there by Imperial Airways.
 The flight arrived in London on 28 January [2].

-Although the long term plan was for the Darwin - Singapore leg to be flown by Qantas, in early flights that leg was flown by Imperial Airways due to the problems with the DH 86A Express aircraft.
+to be flown by Qantas, in early flights that leg was flown by

 According to Walker [1], Qantas did not take over the Darwin to Singapore leg until the flight which left Brisbane on 25 February.
 However, Wingent [2] reports that Lloyd's List does not report a 25 Feb flight and that Qantas first flew the Darwin to Singapore leg a month earlier in the DH 86 Melbourne on the service IW 307 that left Brisbane on 23 January.